 University of Pennsylvania – Philadelphia, PA Penn Medicine/Abramson Cancer Center offers structured APP onboarding pathways for hematology/oncology, with formal mentorship during the first 12–24 months for new heme/onc NPs.

-What to know about hematology APP fellowships: Most are competitive and unpaid or offer reduced salaries during the fellowship year.
-The advantage is substantial: programs like MSK and MD Anderson provide direct subspecialty clinical exposure that would otherwise take 2–3 years to accumulate through standard employment.
+The trade for that opportunity cost is substantial: programs like MSK and MD Anderson provide direct subspecialty clinical exposure that would otherwise take 2–3 years to accumulate through standard employment.
 For new graduates who know they want hematologic malignancy practice, fellowship is the most direct route.
+Admission is competitive.

 Practice settings